atomjump/atomjumpcom-content-only/messaging-user-guide.md

 You can subscribe to any number of forums.
 See <a href="#become-owner">‘To Become a Forum Subscriber’</a> above.

-<b>Troubleshooting</b>

-* If you aren't getting notifications on an __Android__ phone, using the 'AtomJump'-style messages  until you open the app, your app may be set to sleep in the background.
-This can happen on Samsung phones, in particular and may not be possible to change.
-You may be able to add the 'AtomJump Messaging' app to your list of 'never sleeping' apps.
-See <a href="https://www.androidpolice.com/2020/05/30/how-to-prevent-apps-sleeping-in-the-background-on-android/">more details</a> here.

 ## To Save a Forum Shortcut
 If you are on your phone, we would recommend installing the AtomJump Messaging app.